 Shamrock real estate is some of the most expensive in Oklahoma, although Shamrock house values don't compare to the most expensive real estate in the U.S.

-When you are in Shamrock, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Shamrock’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Shamrock is generally considered to be a blue-collar town.
+0.00% of the Shamrock workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Shamrock is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Shamrock who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The overall crime rate in Shamrock is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.